 Your car accident injury claim could include the cost of any medical treatment undertaken, rehabilitation cost, loss of income, the cost of care and general damages such as pain.

 If you are a relative or a dependent of somebody who was fatally injured in a car accident and the accident was either wholly or partially the fault of another person, you can make a CTP claim for loss or expenses.
+You may also be able to make a death dependency claim.

 Legal Advice for CTP Claims